 Sites will often allow you to search based on job title, education, level of experience, and location.
 But how does each factor affect the compensation you should ask for?

 Titles reflect responsibility and experience.
 While some companies allow you a little latitude in naming your job, others won’t be so flexible.
 Make sure you’re clear on the responsibilities of the title offered (or the title you want.)

-Depending on the profit ratio of your industry, the same title can come with a different salary.
+The same job title can come with very different salaries depending on the industry and/or company you work in.
 Sales representatives, for instance, can work in multiple fields.
 But sales reps in high-demand fields, like pharmaceuticals, may be able to ask for more than those in other industries.

 If you live in a location where housing, transit, food, and other essentials cost more than the national average — like a large city, a coastal city, or a tourist destination — you should earn more.

-A Cost of Living Analysis (COLA) comparison, offered on many of the sites above, lets you know what to expect in your region.
+A cost of living analysis, offered on some of the sites above, lets you know what to expect in your region.

 Work experience in your field can increase your value and your salary.
-Internships may count in your favor, depending on your responsibilities there.
+Internships may count in your favor, depending on the responsibilities you held as an intern.

 Having a degree, period — an associate’s, a bachelor’s, or an advanced degree — should boost your salary expectations.
 Having a degree in your field is even better.